grafana/beyla/docs/sources/setup/docker.md

 ---
 title: Run as a Docker container
+menuTitle: Docker
 description: Learn how to run Grafana's eBPF auto-instrumentation tool as a standalone Docker container, which instruments another container.
+weight: 2
 ---

 # Run as a Docker container

 You can run Beyla - the eBPF auto-instrumentation tool as a standalone Docker container, which instruments a process running in another container.

 [Docker Hub](https://hub.docker.com/r/grafana/ebpf-autoinstrument) provides